swaroopreddy07/Exam-Scheduling-Using-Graph-Algorithms/README.md

 3) Compile the project using: g++ -o exam_scheduler 1.cpp graph.cpp edge.cpp vertex.cpp hash.cpp neighbors.cpp schedulingAlgorithms.cpp
 - The command uses 1.cpp, which means Backtracking Scheduling.
 - If you want to try a different algorithm, replace 1.cpp with 2.cpp, 3.cpp, etc.
-4) Run the executable using:./exam_scheduler < complete.ip
+4) Run the executable using:./exam_scheduler < complete.ip>complete.op
   - The command directly takes input from a file called complete.ip, so you don't need to enter input manually.
   - If you want to test with different cases, such as a bipartite graph or a tree, you can change the input file or enter input manually.
 The output will be saved in a file with the .op extension.